 IPv6 Address/Prefix Length: Select and enter the IPv6 address and prefix length to display here.
-Select the Longer Prefixes option to display all of the routes.
+Select the Longer Prefixes option to display the route and all of the more specific routes.

-Interface VLAN (1-4094): Select and enter the interface's VLAN ID.
+Interface VLAN (1-4094): Select and enter the interface's VLAN ID to display here.